khanhnguyen15/project-madam-website/index.md

 >
 > --Graça Machel (former *First Lady of South Africa*)

-Gender equality is a long-fought battle, one that has already taken long strides in the past centuries, be it in representation in the workplace, wage gaps, and legislations. **But has it been enough?** And specifically in online journalism, are all genders given a fair shake when quoted in articles?
+Gender equality is a long-fought battle, one that has already taken long strides in the past centuries, be it in representation in the workplace, wage gaps, or legislation. **But has it been enough?** And specifically in online journalism, are all genders given a fair shake when quoted in articles?

 According to [this study](https://www.pewresearch.org/fact-tank/2021/01/12/more-than-eight-in-ten-americans-get-news-from-digital-devices/) conducted in 2020, **34% of North Americans often get their news from news websites**.